NCSU-CSC510/CMS-module/Report.md

   - Testing style used to enforce the principle that software should be written to meet some requirement or specification
   - Prior to writing code, the required functionality is specified as tests.
 Then code is written to make the tests pass
   - Refactoring is done as required to reform code to account for reusability, maintainability and robustness but ensuring that tests continue to pass

+# System Description:
+A comparison between the BDD and TDD approach has been made by developing a Content Management System (CMS)API.
+The functionalities implemented in this CMS system are:
+-Managing Posts:
+  - Create new post
+  - Edit post
+  - Save post
+  - Publish post
+  - Delete post
+  - Retrieve post
+  - Retrieve post-version
+  - Searching filtering and Sorting

+- Versioning
+  - Incorporated in Content Management
+  - Version control
+  - Each version is associated with a State

+- Comments
+  - Every Post is associated with a set of Comments.

+- Likes
+  - A Post as well as Comments have this feature incorporated.
+  - This feature is used to upvote a Post/Comment by the users.